Drip vs. ActiveCampaign: Comparison of Two Popular Email Marketing Platforms

 To begin with, ActiveCampaign actually does not include any e-commerce within its platform.
 However, it does have the capability to integrate with any number of payment processing systems, such as PayPal, Stripe, WooCommerce, etc.

 Before you get super excited that your favorite payment processor claims an ActiveCampaign integration, be aware that not all integrations work the same.
-(See the current list of integrations here.)
+(See the current list of ActiveCampaign integrations here.)

 Example: The Shopify integration will actually auto-add a new customer to your ActiveCampaign email list only if that customer chooses to optin to your marketing updates during the checkout process.